ssst0n3/docker_secret/README.md

 The environment DIR_SECRET means where your secret will be saved, and the environment SECRET will be split into an array which contains your secret file name.

+The secrets will be generated randomly if secrets is not exists in DIR_SECRET otherwise not.

 you can see an example here:
 * [docker-compose.yml](https://github.com/ssst0n3/docker_secret/blob/master/docker-compose.yml)